joinpursuit/AC_4_Web/units/react/lessons/react_select/react_select.md

       ...
 ```

-Note that the above ternary condition will alway return one of two options.
+Note that the above ternary condition will always return one of two options.
 This means that at any point either "Great" or "Go Home" will be rendered.

 #### Activity